Recommendations

 Closure Date:

-The Chief of Staff ensures Focused Professional Practice Evaluations are completed by providers with similar training and privileges and monitors compliance.
+5 The Chief of Staff ensures that clinical managers initiate and complete Focused and Ongoing Professional Practice Evaluations for the determination of providers’ privileges and monitors compliance.

 Closure Date: